bakame-php/http-structured-fields/README.md

 $byte->type();  // returns Type::ByteSequence
 ```

-**⚠️WARNING: Both classes DO NOT expose the `Stringable` interface to distinguish them
+> [!WARNING] Both classes DO NOT expose the `Stringable` interface to distinguish them
-from a string or a string like object**
+from a string or a string like object

 #### Item